Plan an Azure Active Directory reporting and monitoring deployment

 Consider implementing Privileged Identity Management

-Consider implementing Role-based access control (RBAC)
+Consider implementing Azure role-based access control (Azure RBAC)